Advice On Ways To Spend Less On Transport

 4. Save money on gas by comparing rates at different stations and only refueling at the station with the best price.
 You can also save by pumping your own gas and using the cheapest octane your car can run on.
 Additionally, it’s always better to pay with cash, so you don’t get charged extra fees through credit .
 Remember to check the gas cap before you leave to make sure it’s tightened, so no gasoline will spill out.

 5. Always keep your engine in good condition and your tires inflated to the correct pressure.
 A well-maintained engine uses less gasoline.
 Keep your trunk clean to save even more fuel.
-The extra weight from carrying heavy loads can use up more fuel.
+The extra from carrying heavy loads can use up more fuel.

 6. Try to use your car less often in your everyday routine.
 You can take the metro or the bus to save on gas.
 You can even save time by avoiding the traffic that you see every day on the roads.